-- Seasonal allergic rhinitis (sometimes called hay fever or rose fever)—This occurs during specific times of the year when allergens are in the air.
-The most common allergens are tree, grass, or weed pollens.
+- Seasonal (sometimes called hay fever or rose fever)—happen at specific times of the year.
+Common causes are pollens from tree, grass, or weeds.

-- Persistent allergic rhinitis—Caused by allergens that may be around throughout the year.
-Common allergens may include chemicals, dust, dust mites, cockroaches, animal dander, or mold spores.
+- Persistent—can happen throughout the year.
+Common causes are chemicals, dust, dust mites, cockroaches, animal dander, or mold spores.

 |Site of Histamine Production|